Published by Lyn on 5 December 2017

 We get lots of enquiries each year from cyclists wanting to ship bikes to or from France (see here for our summary of options).

 However two countries – Australia and South Africa – often prove problematic.
 Shipping Australia/South Africa to France isn't usually problem, but the return journey can be.
 That's because tight quarantine and customs regulations in those countries mean that many freight companies won't ship bikes there as 'personal items'.

-However we've found one company that will.
 Send My Bag works with DHL International to ship bikes and other personal belongings all over the world, including to Australia and South Africa.